 The Courage Center is often the next step after a local person visits the hospital with substance-related ailments.
 Imm says the center aims to provide a welcoming environment to everyone who visits, and that visitors come from a variety of backgrounds.

-"People come in here from Yale and jail," Imm said, noting that substance misuse can happen to any one, and while substance availability plays a huge factor, one's genetics could, too.
+"People come in here from Yale and jail," Imm said, noting that substance misuse can happen to anyone, and while substance availability plays a huge factor, one's genetics could, too.
 It's why medical professionals ask if any family members have dealt with substance misuse.

-The Courage Center supports visitors in journeys to recovery that don't look the same for every one.
+The Courage Center supports visitors in journeys to recovery that don't look the same for everyone.

 More information on what's offered can be found at https://www.couragecentersc.org/, but one thing that Imm strongly emphasized to the Chronicle is that visitors can come just to grab free harm reduction products, even if they're not ready to meet a Courage Center official.